Annual Salary, Salary Range, and Highest Paying States.

 Highest paying states

-Another simple way to boost your pay as A Court Reporter is to move to a higher paying state.
-However moving to a higher paying state like NY doesn’t mean you will make more overall.
-This is because the expenses at NY may be 2x higher than where you are currently living at right now.
+Another simple way to increase your salary as a Court Reporter is to move to a higher paying state.
+However moving to a higher paying state like NY doesn’t guarantee that you will make more because the expenses at NY might be much higher than where you are currently living at right now.

-According to the BLS, the highest paid / most successful Court Reporters are in the states of NY, CO, TX, CA and IA.
-The average salary in NY is $89560.
+According to BLS, the highest paid Court Reporters are in the states of NY, CA, MA, CO and ME.

-Court Reporters salary, how much do Court Reporters earn, Court Reporters hourly wage, Court Reporters annual pay, highest paying industries for Court Reporters, which states pay the highest for Court Reporters
+Court Reporters salary, how much do Court Reporters earn, Court Reporters hourly wage, Court Reporters annual pay, which states pay the highest for Court Reporters